 Execution time: ~ 1.5 hr

-We used expensive AWS instance only because we use it in “on-demand” way.
+We used expensive AWS instance only because we use it in an “on-demand” way.
 This means that instance is running only when tests are executed.
-Therefore, running this instance couple of hours (cca.
-10 hours) per month didn’t cost much.
-That enabled us to have much powerful multi-core instance which can be fully utilized for parallel test execution.
-How to run AWS instances in “on-demand” way is explained in another article on our blog.
+Therefore, running this instance couple of hours (approx. 10 hours) per month didn’t cost much.
+That enabled us to have a much powerful multi-core instance that can be fully utilized for parallel test execution.
+How to run AWS instances in an “on-demand” way is explained in another article on our blog.

 Design tests in a way that they can be parallelized later on if needed (the sooner the better)

-Think about hardware costs if running tests in cloud (consider using instances in on-demand fashion)
+Think about hardware costs if running tests in the cloud (consider using instances in on-demand fashion)